 - Alternatively, mash ripe saba.
 Mix with batter and fry.

 I prefer mashed saba for maruya.
-It blends well with the batter resulting to taste homogeneity and shape that resembles burger patty.
+It blends well with the batter, resulting to taste homogeneity and shape that resembles a burger patty.

 - Make a longitudinal cut, cutting only the peel and avoiding damage to flesh.

 - Shove away the peel with a blunt knife slight twisting motion.

 - Then, slice the peeled saba thinly with a vegetable slicer, to get a nice cut and uniform thickness.